The City of Starlight · The Court of Dreams · The Night Court

 What it is

-Velaris is the true, secret heart of the Night Court — the Court of Dreams, set in deliberate contrast to the brutal Court of Nightmares that Rhysand performs for his enemies in the Hewn City.
-It rises in white marble across the steep hills along the Sidra, the broad winding river the colour of deepest sapphire that threads through the city and out to the sea.
-Glowing marble bridges cross its banks; the red, flat-topped mountains lift the House of Wind over the edge of the valley.
-The city has stood hidden and unbreached for over five thousand years, concealed by ancient wards so powerful that outsiders cannot see, find, or remember it.
-When Amarantha rose, Rhysand spent the last of his power — as it was being torn from him — erasing Velaris and its wards from the minds of his own Court of Nightmares, so the city could survive the fifty years he endured Under the Mountain.
+The true heart of the Night Court, hidden in plain contempt behind the Court of Nightmares Rhys performs for his enemies in the Hewn City.
+White marble across the steep hills along the Sidra — that deep-sapphire river threading through the city out to the sea — glowing marble bridges over its banks, the red flat-topped mountains lifting the House of Wind above the valley.
+Unbreached for over five thousand years, wrapped in wards so old that outsiders can't see it, find it, or remember it.
+And when Amarantha rose, Rhys spent the last of his power — as it was being ripped out of him — erasing Velaris from the minds of his own Court of Nightmares, so the city would survive the fifty years he spent Under the Mountain.
+He never said.
+Of course he never said.

 What happens there

-Rhysand brings Feyre to the townhouse braced for the malice she has been told the Night Court is, and instead finds light, art, and ordinary domestic life.
-Velaris becomes the geography of her healing: the walk along the Sidra where Rhys reveals how the city survived; the Rainbow, the artists' quarter of a hundred galleries where her hollowed-out urge to paint is most painfully exposed; and the townhouse rooftop where she watches Starfall, the sacred night the migrating spirits streak across the sky as falling stars.
-It is the home she chooses over the Spring Court, and the place she becomes High Lady.
-Then the mortal queens betray its location to the King of Hybern, who punches through the concealment for the first breach in five thousand years.
-As Hybern's army falls on the undefended Rainbow, Feyre fights on home ground as a true High Fae — shaping the Sidra's water into wolves, freezing attackers to ice, hunting the Attor with ash arrow and flame.
-The city is saved but scarred, its secrecy ended, and the war begins.
+Feyre arrives braced for the monster-court she was promised, and instead gets light, art, and someone making her tea.
+So Velaris becomes the map of her coming back to life: the walk along the Sidra where Rhys tells her how the city survived; the Rainbow, the hundred-gallery artists' quarter that finds the exact bruise where her painting used to be; the townhouse rooftop where she watches Starfall, the migrating spirits streaking the sky as falling stars.
+The home she chooses over Spring.
+The place she becomes High Lady.
+Then the mortal queens sell its location to the King of Hybern, who punches through the concealment for the first breach in five thousand years — and as the army falls on the undefended Rainbow, Feyre fights on home ground as a true High Fae: water shaped into wolves, attackers frozen to ice, the Attor hunted down with ash arrow and flame.
+Saved, scarred, no longer secret.
+The war starts here.
+We've never forgiven the queens.

 From the City of Starlight